deepik27/simple-toolchain-20210602121701501/README_For_SaaS.md

 1. Keep empty at IP table rules
 1. Input a label of the destination and click **Finish**

-Steps to update a destination
+Now, an endpoint URL of a gateway is created.
+Then, update the destination so that the destination can be accessed from the app only.

 1. Click the destination created above
 1. Exapand **Advanced** section
 1. Check the **Restrict network access to cloud destination**
 1. Click **UPDATE DESTINATION**

 #### Setting up a client within IoT for Automotive environment
 In order to create a gateway, you need to have a Secure Gateway client to connect to.
-Consult with a system administrator of IoT for Automotive environment to set up the client.
+Contact a system administrator of IoT for Automotive environment to set up the client.

 #### Configuring the app for the Secure Gateway